manatran/orbit/README.md

 # Orbit

-Orbit is a beginner-friendly community for developers.
+Orbit is a wholesome community for developers.

 ## Table of contents